m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 pre = "<b>c. </b>"
 +++

+## Chapter introduction
+By the end of this chapter, your Core2 for {{<awsEdukitShort-en>}} reference hardware kit should do the following:
 In this section, you publish the sampled ambient noise level and room temperature to AWS IoT Core every ten seconds, and your device's shadow in AWS IoT Core.

 ## Messaging